 To give an example, imagine a new customer portal allowing customers to manage the design process for bespoke orders for furniture.
 This portal will impact not only the customer service desk but also the workshop that carries out the changes – how do the craftsmen track the customers’ requests?
 Will the volume of customer requests increase as a result of the new portal?
 If so, by how much, and how many more craftsmen will be required to meet the demand?

-Too often this holistic view is not given enough attention from the outset of the project; instead, the focus is often narrowly concentrated on changes that will impact customers directly, or on the technical details of the technology being introduced.
+Too often this holistic view is not given enough attention from the outset of the project.
+Instead, the focus is often narrowly concentrated on either the changes that will impact customers directly, or on the technical details of the technology being introduced.

 Starting with the goal of creating an improvement in the customer service you deliver should therefore not only give you a purpose and focus, but it is also likely to impact all areas of the business.

 I can’t think of a single project we’ve been involved with at Browser, where our research and consultation with real-life customers hasn’t yielded something we weren’t expecting.
 This can be done in many ways; we find surveys and focus groups an excellent starting point.
 At the very least it will help prioritise a list of features you intend to include.
 The most successful businesses regularly consult their customers and act on the feedback they get.

 However, the real trick is to prioritise these demands in the context of the business’ needs; typically these are to improve efficiency, maintain competitive advantage and increase profits.